-Investments in unit trust in debt securities open-ended fund are stated at fair value using inputs of Level 2 which is use of other observable inputs for such assets or liabilities, whether directly or indirectly.
+Investments in unit trust in equity securities open-ended fund and debt securities open-ended fund are stated at fair value using inputs of Level 2 which is use of other observable inputs for such assets or liabilities, whether directly or indirectly.
 Such fair value of investments in unit trust has been determined by using the net asset value as published by the Asset Management.

-10. Trade and other receivables
+9. Trade and other receivables